wuyiwangzi/cups-airprint-bjnp/README.md

 * `/services`: where the Avahi service files will be generated

 ### Variables:
-* `CUPSADMIN`: the CUPS admin user you want created
+* `CUPSADMIN`: the CUPS admin user you want created, if not set, the default "cupsadmin" will be used
-* `CUPSPASSWORD`: the password for the CUPS admin user
+* `CUPSPASSWORD`: the password for the CUPS admin user, if no set, the name of the admin user will be used

-If CUPSADMIN is not set, the default "cupsadmin" will be used.
-If CUPSPASSWORD is no set, the name of the admin user will be used.
+* `TZ`: the local time zone in the _Area/Location_-Format like "Europe/Berlin" to adjust the time stamps in the job list to the local tine, if not set, UTC will be used

 ### Ports/Network:
 * Must be run on host network.
 This is required to support multicasting which is needed for Airprint.